jvde-github/AIS-catcher-docs/docs/index.md

 >
 > **AIS-Catcher is provided as-is, with no guarantees of reliability or accuracy.** Always ensure compliance with your local laws and regulations regarding the reception and processing of AIS signals.
 AIS-Catcher should only be used in contexts where it is permissible by law and safe to do so.

 ---

-## Why Choose AIS-Catcher?
+## Design criteria of AIS-Catcher

-AIS-Catcher is the ultimate tool for decoding and analyzing AIS signals from ships, allowing you to monitor vessel movements, improve situational awareness, and contribute to the maritime community.
+AIS-Catcher is a tool for decoding and analyzing AIS signals from ships, allowing you to monitor vessel movements, improve situational awareness, and contribute to the maritime community.

 ### **Key Features**
 - **Multi-Platform Compatibility**
   Runs seamlessly on Windows, Ubuntu/Debian, Raspberry Pi, macOS, and even inside Docker containers.

+  - **Sensitive Decoder**
+  The decoder has been designed to extract maximum performance from the available SDR hardware

   - **Lightweight and Efficient**
   Written in C++ and optimized for high performance and small footprint on low-power devices like Raspberry Pi.